We are dedicated to serving our clients, as reflected by our remarkable community of board of directors, staff, clients, and families.

 Terri is a registered Clinical-Developmental Psychologist with a specialization in developmental disabilities.
 She received her Bachelor of Arts and Master’s in Developmental Psychology at the University of Manitoba and her Ph.D. in Clinical Developmental Psychology at York University.
 She completed her Executive Leadership certificate with the Rotman School of Management at the University of Toronto.
 She has volunteered as a Board Member for both developmental and health care providers.

-Bruce is accountable for the organization’s Human Resources and Communications strategies.
-Bruce has over 20 years of experience in human resources in both the public and private sectors and with both union and non-union workforces.
+Bruce is accountable for the organization’s Human Resources and Organizational Development strategies.
+Bruce has over 20 years of experience in human resources in both the public and private sectors.

 Surrey Place is governed by a Board of Directors, with the Chief Executive Officer serving in an ex-officio capacity.

 The Board of Directors are responsible for ensuring that Surrey Place achieves success in the following areas:

 - The overall integrity of the organization – including vision, mission, strategic direction and core values

 - Compliance with all statutory requirements

 - Responsiveness to needs of the community